bdmendes/smockito/docs/_docs/guide.md

 ## Mocking Objects

 A Scala `object` is a type with a singleton instance.
-If you explictly require it as a dependency and program against it, you may mock it like any other class.
+If you explicitly require it as a dependency and program against it, you may mock it like any other class.
 For instance, if you have:

 ```scala
 object Config: